News

 Measure width and height at multiple points across the opening.
 Window openings are rarely perfectly square, and using the wrong measurement can result in a blind that does not seat correctly or leaves gaps at the edges.

-For a full step-by-step measuring walkthrough, visit the Ziptrak® Blinds Measuring Guide.
-For guidance on installation including what to check once the blind is in place, visit the Ziptrak® Installation Guide.
-Professional measuring and installation through an authorised retailer removes the guesswork and ensures the blind is ordered to the exact right specification the first time.
+Professional measuring and installation through a Ziptrak® retailer removes the guesswork and ensures the blind is ordered to the exact right specification the first time.
+Find a Ziptrak® retailer near you to get expert guidance.

 Common questions